ethanstrominger/SimpleCarJava/tests.md

 - Code by intent – let the tool create classes, variables, etc.
 - Bias toward action - let people try things rather than having long debates and speculation; if needed, try it multiple ways and see how it works; always get at least one test done and working at every meeting as a bare minimum (full cycle of red-green-refactor, etc.)
 - Retrospectives - after every _30_ minutes on what we learned & liked, and proposed changes (e.g., modifying agreements, processes, etc., as appropriate) (remember to set recurring timer)
+- Rotations
-- Rotations – rotate roles (driver, navigator, etc.) - after each green (red-green or refactor-commit) up to a max of _5_ minutes
+    – Rotate roles (driver, navigator, etc.) - after each green (red-green or refactor-commit) up to a max of _5_ minutes
+    - Stand every rotation (optionally stand while navigating)
 - Breaks – e.g., every _60_ min. (+/-) (remember to set timer)